Cláudio Tavares (footballer)

-Cláudio Rafael da Veiga Vieira Tavares (born 23 March 1997) is a professional footballer who plays as a rightback for União de Santarém.
-Born in Portugal, he represents the Cape Verde national team.
+Cláudio Rafael da Veiga Vieira Tavares (born 23 March 1997) is a professional footballer who plays as a right-back for União de Santarém.
+Born in Portugal, he plays for the Cape Verde national team.

 Club career

 Tavares made his professional debut with Aves in a 2–1 Primeira Liga loss to S.L.
 Benfica on 10 January 2020.

 International career

 Born in Portugal, Tavares is of Cape Verdean descent.
-He represented the Cape Verde national team in a 1–1 2022 FIFA World Cup qualification tie with Central African Republic on 1 September 2021.
+He played for the Cape Verde national team in a 1–1 2022 FIFA World Cup qualification tie with Central African Republic on 1 September 2021.

 Personal life

 Tavares' brother Miguel and Jair Tavares, and his cousin Renato Sanches are also professional footballers.